walt-id/waltid-digital-credentials-button/packages/dc-backend-demo/README.md

 Tiny Vite middleware that stands in for a backend during development.
 It exposes three endpoints, creates verification sessions against a verifier, and keeps a short-lived in-memory map of `request-id` to `sessionId`.

 - `GET /api/dc/requests` — lists available request IDs by reading `config/*-conf.json`.
+- `GET /api/dc/request-config/:requestId` — returns the raw config JSON for a request.
 - `GET /api/dc/request/:requestId` — reads `config/<requestId>-conf.json`, POSTs it to `${VERIFIER_BASE}/verification-session/create`, stores the returned `sessionId`, then fetches the DC API request from `/verification-session/{sessionId}/request`.
 - `POST /api/dc/response` — looks up the last `sessionId` for the given `request-id`, forwards the payload to `/verification-session/{sessionId}/response`, then polls `/verification-session/{sessionId}/info` and returns that result.